 We can’t think of a better way to honor Financial Literacy Month than to help our members improve their financial health.
 Here are a few tips to get you started:

 The best way to get a handle on your finances is to know exactly what you owe and what your credit score is.
-You can get one free annual credit report here
+You can get one free annual credit report here. - Create a Budget

 You could freelance, get a second job or get creative to earn some extra money each month.
 This could boost your savings and help you pay your debt off that much faster.